AleemaMalik/C/Operating_Systems/Lab1/README.md

+In this lab, I did the following:

-Part 1: Implemented a hash_table
+1: Implemented a hash_table

-Part 2: Wrote a recursive file copy program that will make a copy of a directory and all its files and subdirectories.
+2: Wrote a recursive file copy program that will make a copy of a directory and all its files and subdirectories.